EvoShield's Protective Wrist Guards are a great asset behind the plate, as they help to protect a vulnerable part of a catcher's arm from injury.

 There are two primary components of the wrist guard: the shield, and the sleeve that holds the shield.

-The sleeve is made out of neoprene, which is a fairly common synthetic rubber found in lots of sports apparel.
+The sleeve is made out of neoprene, which is a fairly common synthetic rubber material found in lots of different sports apparel.

 Much of the information about the chemical process involved and the actual makeup of the gel is proprietary to EvoShield and kept secret.